SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 If you now head over to `Prompt Management` you will find your previously saved prompt there.
 To run the prompt again click `Open in Prompt Editor`.
 You can also select other saved prompts by clicking on **Select**.

-1. Chain of thought prompt - customer support:
+1. Chain of thought prompt - customer support (Copy the WHOLE BLOCK into the prompt editor):
     ```
     You are working at a big tech company and you are part of the support team.
     You are tasked with sorting the incoming support requests into: German, English, Polish or French.